Civitas Schinesghe

-Civitas Schinesghe (/la-x-church/; Państwo Gnieźnieńskie), commonly referred to in historiography as the Duchy of Poland or the Principality of Poland, was the early medieval polity centered around Gniezno and ruled by the Piast dynasty.
+Civitas Schinesghe (/la-x-church/; Państwo Gnieźnieńskie), commonly referred to in historiography as the Duchy of Poland, was the early medieval polity centered around Gniezno and ruled by the Piast dynasty.
 It emerged in the 10th century and is considered the predecessor state of the Kingdom of Poland, which was formally established in 1025.

 Etymology

-Civitas Schinesghe, meaning "Gniezno State", is the first recorded name related to Poland as a political entity, dating to the year 991 and attested to in a later papal regesta called Dagome iudex from 1080.
-The document states that the Piast duke Mieszko I and his second wife, Oda of Haldensleben, had given the guidance of unam civitatem in integro, que vocatur Schinesghe ("a whole state, which is called Schinesghe") over to the Holy See.
+Civitas Schinesghe, meaning "Gniezno State", is the earliest recorded name connected with Poland as a political entity.
+The term originates from around 991–992 and survives in a later papal regesta known as the Dagome iudex (compiled c.1080).
+In this document, Piast duke Mieszko I and his second wife, Oda of Haldensleben, placed unam civitatem in integro, que vocatur Schinesghe ("a whole state, which is called Schinesghe") under the protection of the Holy See.

-Though the proper Latin name for Poland, Polonia, which came into use some time later, is not explicitly used in the document, the name Schinesghe presumably refers to Gniezno, which was one of the main gord strongholds of the West Slavic tribe of Polans.
-According to philological analysis, the letters "Sc" were substituted for the letter "K" (which was phonetically interchangeable with the letter "G"), thus the original record would therefore read "Khinesghe" or "Kninesne."
-Another theory posits the name as an imperfect Latinization of hrady knezske or grody książęce, "ducal gords."
+Although the proper Latin name for Poland, Polonia, came into use somewhat later and does not appear in the document, the term Schinesghe is generally understood to refer to Gniezno, one of the principal gord strongholds of the West Slavic Polans.
+Philological analysis suggests that the spelling "Sc" may represent a scribal substitution for "K", which in turn was phonetically interchangeable with "G." On this basis, the original form might have been closer to "Khinesghe" or "Kninesne."
+Another interpretation views the name as an imperfect Latinization of the Slavic phrases hrady knezske or grody książęce, meaning "ducal gords" (fortified settlements of a duke).